 As a student admitted to a Polytechnic major, you might wonder what to expect when it comes to academics.
 To help you learn more about studying at Purdue University, Polytechnic academic advisors discussed courses and plans of study and explained what classes and labs are like.
 Cathy Pullings, recruitment and diversity coordinator, moderated the discussion.
 Our panelists included Darcy Allen, academic advisor in the Department of Computer and Information Technology, T.R.
 Oneal, senior academic advisor in the Department of Computer Graphics Technology, and Tami Lynch, senior academic advisor in the School of Engineering Technology.

 August 14, 2018

-Gary Bertoline, dean of Purdue Polytechnic, discussed how our unique learning methods, lab experiences and internship opportunities can prepare you to excel upon graduation.
+Ryne Kerchner, associate director of recruiting, moderated a discussion with Gary Bertoline, dean of Purdue Polytechnic, about how our unique learning methods, lab experiences and internship opportunities can prepare you to excel upon graduation.
 Tami Lynch, senior academic advisor, answered questions about scheduling classes.
 Sara Zaloudek is majoring in systems analysis and design, and she shared her experience as a Polytechnic student.

 Last-Minute Questions for Fall 2018 Admits

 April 17, 2018